antalakas/jessie-elixir/README.md

 # jessie-elixir
-A Dockerfile to drive automated build for a debian jesie based elixir docker image
+A Dockerfile to drive automated build for a debian jessie based elixir docker image